rjsf-team/react-jsonschema-form/docs/advanced-customization/custom-widgets-fields.md

 ### Custom ArraySchemaField

 Everything that was mentioned above for a `Custom SchemaField` applies, but this is only used to render the Array item `children` that are then passed to the `ArrayFieldItemTemplate`.
-By default, `ArraySchemaField` assigned to the main `SchemaField` implementation.
+By default, `ArraySchemaField` uses the main `SchemaField` implementation.
 If you want to customize how the individual items for an array are rendered, override the `ArraySchemaField`.

 ```jsx